-Federal Pacific Tonga (60% owned by the group) reported a pre-tax profit of NZD \$1.4m, up 21.7% on the previous year.
+Pacific Tonga (60% owned by the group) reported a pre-tax profit of NZD \$1.4m, level with the previous year.

-The Group's share amounting to \$0.8m pre-tax profit (\$0.6m after tax).
-This operation is managed in Tonga and is performing within the board's expectations.
+The group's share amounted to \$0.8m pre-tax profit (\$0.7m after tax).
+The Tonga business is managed in Tonga and is performing within expectations, and it is pleasing to see this operation returning net dividends to the group, NZ\$0.4m in the current year.